stellar/java-stellar-anchor-sdk/docs/02 - Contributing/D - Database Migration.md

 ## Applying Migrations

 This project is configured to apply any pending migrations automatically when the application is started.
-This can be disabled in the Anchor Platform Configuration:
+If you want to manually apply migrations (https://flywaydb.org/documentation/getstarted/firststeps/commandline), auto-apply can be disabled in the Anchor Platform Configuration:
 ```text
 spring.flyway.enabled: false